This Might Be the Best-Hidden Bar in DC

 “From the very first meeting, that was very important—when they entertain, we need to be able to open it up, to have one big party,” says architect Sarah Shuba.
 As such, glass walls that partition conference rooms off from the bar can all slide away.
 The architects incorporated references to the company’s brands, such as the emerald green found throughout the space, which matches the uniforms worn by the Clydesdale hitch drivers.
 And the island in the kitchen area is topped with beechwood, which is used to age Budweiser.

 So, what about when they aren’t hosting parties?
-Can employees sample from the taps during the workday?
-Corporate communications manager Molly Drenkard says yes—within reason.
+Can employees sample from the taps?
+Corporate communications manager Molly Drenkard says yes—within reason, and after the workday ends.
 “It’s not like a raucous environment, but we’re encouraged to understand and know the brands.”

-Note: *This story has been updated to clarify that employees are allowed to drink in the office only after their workday is over.